ZukisaNante/Moving-Block/README.md

 > - 9u - 10u configuring a new computer
 > - 11u - 11u40 Watch Laurens
 ---
+## Programming Languages Used
+> - HTML CSS JavaScript (JS)
+---
+> - HTML Canvas (container) element is used to draw graphics in JS.
+---
 ## Licenses
 >
 ---